 Even if you hardly change your natural colour your hair is going to look more vibrant after semi-permanent colouring.
 This effect is caused by the playful light reflections, which the artificial pigments add to your hair.
 Thin hair gains a lot from the additional pigments because they instantly provide more depth and volume.
 Luckily, semi-permanent hair colouring is simple and can be easily done at home.

 Whether it is summer or winter on your half of the globe, deep glowing colours are always attractive.
 Of course, warm glowing colours work particularly well in colder seasons.
 Earthy colours are known to radiate warmth.
 These are colours with hazelnut, brownish red and deep brown nuances.

 - First determine your own natural hair colour.
 Use two identical semi-permanent colour applications if your hair is very thick or long

 - Processing, the sun, sea water or a harsh environment may have damaged your hair.
 If this is the case you should opt for the shorter leave-in times.
 You really should test the results on a small strand of hair

 - Using the proper hair care products can improve the staying power of the hair pigments in your hair

-- Note the hair color classification on the packages: Class 1 means that the hair color can be washed out.
-Such color treatments last about six to eight shampoos and can be applied without pre-treatments; they are even sufficiently powerful to cover the first gray hairs.
-However, class 1 color treatments cannot bleach hair.
+- Note the hair colour classification on the packages: Class 1 means that the hair colour can be washed out.
+Such colour treatments last about six to eight shampoos and can be applied without pre-treatments; they are even sufficiently powerful to cover the first gray hairs.
+However, class 1 colour treatments cannot bleach hair.
 The pigments only coat the outer hair shaft.
-By comparison, class 2 hair colors contain hydrogen peroxide as a bleaching agent and a separate pigment solution, which need to be mixed before the application.
-Class 2 hair colors last about 24 shampoos
+By comparison, class 2 hair colours contain hydrogen peroxide as a bleaching agent and a separate pigment solution, which need to be mixed before the application.
+Class 2 hair colours last about 24 shampoos

-- Products with pigments for extra light reflection provide the deepest color and glow.
+- Products with pigments for extra light reflection provide the deepest colour and glow.
 These pigments are so intense because they reflect light with stunning brilliance